Medically reviewed by Drugs.com. Last updated on Apr 26, 2022.

-Percutaneous nephrolithotomy (nef-roe-lih-THOT-uh-me) is a procedure used to remove kidney stones from the body when they can't pass on their own.
-A scope is inserted through a small incision in your back to remove the kidney stones.
+Percutaneous nephrolithotomy (per-kyoo-TAYN-ee-uhs NEF-roe-lih-THOT-uh-me) is a procedure used to remove kidney stones from the body when they can't pass on their own.

-Percutaneous nephrolithotomy is used most often for larger stones or when other procedures, such as extracorporeal shock wave lithotripsy or uteroscopy, are unsuccessful or not possible.
+Percutaneous nephrolithotomy is used most often for larger stones or when less-invasive procedures don't work or aren't possible.

 Why it's done

-- Large kidney stones are blocking more than one branch of the collecting system of the kidney (known as staghorn kidney stones)
+- Large kidney stones block more than one branch of the collecting system of the kidney.
+These are known as staghorn kidney stones.

-The most common risks from percutaneous nephrolithotomy include the following:
+The most common risks from percutaneous nephrolithotomy include:

-- Injuries to the kidney or other organs
+- Injury to the kidney or other organs

 - Incomplete stone removal